 Note to grant writers: If the environment section of your grant requires information about Knowledge Management, please feel free to use the synopsis provided below.
 EBL staff is committed to keeping the information up to date.
 A separate synopsis is available for the Eskind Biomedical Library (addressing print and electronic subscription resources and information services provided by the library).

-The Knowledge Management team has also been an integral part of Vanderbilt's AHRQ-funded Evidence-based Practice Center (EPC) since its inception in 2007 to assess the feasibility and utility of topics for comparative effectiveness review and author systematic reviews to evaluate evidence on various clinical issues.
-The team serves as essential participants in all phases of the systematic review process, including authoring content in the final report and co-authoring peer reviewed manuscripts.
+Knowledge Management’s role in EBM practice extends well beyond the provision of resources.
+The team has been an integral part of Vanderbilt's AHRQ-funded Evidence-based Practice Center (EPC) since its inception in 2007 to assess the feasibility and utility of topics for comparative effectiveness review and author systematic reviews to evaluate evidence on various clinical issues.
+KM team members serve as essential participants in all phases of the systematic review process, including authoring content in the final report and co-authoring peer reviewed manuscripts.

-The Knowledge Management team aims to advance the knowledge base and capacities of VUMC for its personalized medicine missions.
-Knowledge Management team members are heavily embedded into VUMC's multidisciplinary Diagnostic Management Teams (DMTs) which are designed to provide laboratory test interpretations to aid VUMC clinicians to understand results of complex diagnostic tests.
-With their knowledge of pharmacogenetics, KM team members provide evidence-based support for coagulopathy, hematopathology interpretations; preliminary work with the upcoming Breast DMT is also underway.
-As contributors of the VUMC’s Clinical & Translational Science Award project, KM information scientists aid in the integration of genetic information into the electronic medical record, helping physicians match drugs and dosage to patients.
-Evidence synthesized by KM team members also plays in integral part in VUMC’s publicly available personalized cancer decision support tool, My Cancer Genome.
-For My Health at Vanderbilt's personalized medicine component, KM information scientists apply the unique combination of pharmacogenetics expertise and knowledge of genetic literacy, to develop consumer-friendly materials aimed at facilitating patient understanding of complex genetic information.
+The Knowledge Management team works to advance the knowledge base and capacities of VUMC for its personalized medicine missions.
+KM team members are heavily embedded in VUMC's multidisciplinary Diagnostic Management Teams (DMTs), which are designed to provide laboratory test interpretations to help VUMC clinicians understand results of complex diagnostic tests.
+With their knowledge of pharmacogenetics, KM team members provide evidence-based support for coagulopathy and hematopathology interpretations; preliminary work with the Breast DMT has also occurred.
+As contributors to the VUMC’s Clinical & Translational Science Award project, KM information specialists aid in the integration of genetic information into the electronic medical record, helping physicians match drugs and dosage to patients.
+The team provides information directly to patients through the My Health at Vanderbilt portal to aid their understanding of lab data, health condition information, and, most recently, the genetic information in their record.
+Evidence synthesized by KM team members also plays an integral part in VUMC’s publicly available personalized cancer decision support tool, My Cancer Genome.